lhcb/starterkit-lessons/_episodes/03a-gaudi.md

     - `Hlt/HltDAQ`: `HltRawBankDecoderBase`
 * Converting a scalar transformation to a vector one: `ScalarTransformer`
     - `Calo/CaloReco`: `CaloElectronAlg`, `CaloSinglePhotonAlg`
+    - This is used for vector to vector transformations where the same algorithm is applied on each vector element with 1 to 1 mapping.

 > A note on stateless algorithms
 >